Arkaraj/Avalon/README.md

 - [x] GitHub Authentication
 - [x] Create/join Rooms with unique Room Codes
+- [x] Add other admins to the Room
 - [x] Easy Tasks assignment/Monitoring in Rooms
 - [x] View all Room's Tasks in one place